Bonnie Burton: Writing

 While in college Burton worked as a writer and editor at Campus Press, a student newspaper that later became the CU Independent.
 During her time there, the Campus Press began publishing content online, which was a new method for delivering news at the time.
 Burton also wrote for the Digit newsletter and did freelance writing for publications like Wired.
 During and after college in Boulder, she worked as a freelance editor at Apple's fledgling eWorld website.

 After college, Burton decided to follow the dot-com era and moved from Colorado to San Francisco.
 In between various positions, Burton continued to write for publications that included Wired, Craft, Bust, Geek Monthly, SFX, CNET, and Playboy.

 In 1996, Burton worked a senior web editor at @Home Network, which became Excite@Home, then as a website editor for AOL's Winamp music player.
 From 2003 to 2012, Burton worked at Lucasfilm where she was Senior Editor and Social Media Strategist at StarWars.com for Lucasfilm.

 While at Lucasfilm she was also a staff writer for Star Wars Insider magazine.
-In 2007, Burton contributed a chapter called "A Star Wars Fan Boy Field Guide" to the sequential art anthology, The Girls' Guide to Guys' Stuff: An Anthology of Comics by Women for Friends of Lulu.
+In 2007, Burton contributed a chapter to the sequential art anthology, The Girls' Guide to Guys' Stuff: An Anthology of Comics by Women for Friends of Lulu called "A Star Wars Fan Boy Field Guide."

 Burton was an early adopter of blog writing, publishing a personal blog called Grrl.com since before April 1996.
 As an author, Burton got her start creating collection of new-to-the-time blogs, co-editing the 2004 book Never Threaten To Eat Your Co-Workers: Best of Blogs with Alan Graham for Apress.
 With a foreword by techblogger Doc Searls, Never Threaten is a cross-section collection of this new form of writing online accompanied by interviews with the bloggers that provide context to the writing.